Eatliz: Formation and early years (2001-2005)

 Guitarist Guy Ben Shetrit, then also a member of the punk rock band Infectzia, formed Eatliz in 2010 by as a side project.
 Singer Yael Kraus joined and together they wrote mostly complicated guitar tunes and prominent keyboard melodies.
-This line-up recorded a demo but quickly disolved.
+This line-up recorded a demo but quickly dissolved.
 Shetrit retained some of the members, including guitarist Or Bahir and drummer Omry Hanegby, as he continued the project under the same name.

 Vocalist Talia Kliger, guitarist Uzi Finerman, bassist Adam Shefflan and keyboardist Yuval Samo joined the group over time.
 However, Samo left quickly after joining to study music in the United States and was replaced with Finerman's partner at the time, Maya Dunietz, who alternated with Kliger as lead vocalist and also played keyboard.
 When Kliger left the band shortly after joining, Dunietz became sole lead singer.
 This formed the band's first stable line-up.

 It started performing across Israel, attracting attention in the Israeli indie rock scene through Dunietz' stage presence and charisma.
 Eatliz also gained attention by hosting many guests from the Israeli alternative and indie scenes in its live shows as well as playing covers of such artists as Soundgarden, Queen, The Beatles, and Björk.

 The band recorded an unreleased demo in 2003.
 Soon after, Finerman left for personal reasons, briefly replaced by Yaron Mitelman.
 The group then took a hiatus when lead singer Maya Dunietz quit to focus on more experimental music projects.

 Eatliz returned to the stage in November 2004 with a new singer, Sarit Shazky, who was Shetrit's life partner at the time.
 However, the new line-up's performances received mixed reactions and the band didn't attract as much interest from international labels as they expected.
 The band's second demo was unreleased.